 No one has favorited this theater yet

-A handsome cinema in Corporation Street, the Rivoli Cinema opened on 7th October 1929.
+A handsome cinema in Corporation Street, the Rivoli Cinema opened on 7th October 1929, operated by Eagle Picturedromes ((Wigan) Ltd. Seating was provided for 1,350-seats, with 1,000seats in the stalls and 350-seats in the circle.
 Within weeks of opening, it was equipped with a Christie 2Manual/7Rank theatre organ built by Hill, Norman & Beard and the console was on a lift.
 It was taken over by the J.F.
 Emery Circuit in 1932 and they operated in until 1933.
-It was later operated by County Playhouses (Wigan) Ltd.
+By 1934 operated by County Playhouses (Wigan) Ltd. a subsidiary of Wigan based Eagle Picturedromes Ltd.

 Just login to your account and subscribe to this theater.